atarukodaka/middleman-aks/README.md

 - monthly archives: add number of articles

-### okey lets do
+### okey, lets just do
 - setup template files
 - add more features/fixtures to test
-  - when i run middlean init
+  - when i run middleman init
 - children_pages for index-summary
 - sitemap.html.erb
 - partials/summary
-- pager, paginate
 - article info

 ### need to think abt it